I have joint custody of my 7-year-old. This means she lives with us every other week—and the other weeks, she lives with her dad and stepmom.

-The weeks when she’s not with us are never easy for anyone in our family, but Abby struggles most of all.
+The weeks when she’s not with us are never easy for anyone in our family, but she struggles most of all.
 In the days before the transition between homes, she becomes so anxious that she has trouble sleeping and eating.

-To make it easier on Abby, we started a tradition of me and her little sister Bailey visiting her at school for lunch during those other weeks.
+To make it easier on her, we started a tradition of me and her little sister Bailey visiting her at school for lunch during those other weeks.
 We started with one lunch date every other week, but midway through this last school year she asked me to come every day.
 That wasn’t possible every week, but I tried my darnedest to make it happen.

 Because those daily lunch dates helped all three of us cope with being apart for a week at a time.